-- On the other hand, the above "stabilized" algorithm might not be so effective in terms of pure running times because of an unavoidable overhead due to synchronization and to the fact that the threads used by our algorithm are subtracted to other (crucial) operations performed by a MIP solver.
+On the other hand, the above "stabilized" algorithm might not be so effective in terms of pure running times because of an unavoidable overhead due to synchronization and to the fact that the threads used by our algorithm are subtracted from other (crucial) operations performed by a MIP solver.
+In other words, the computing time reduction obtained during the enumeration phase may be outweighed by the root node overhead.
 A compromise can be obtained by a small value of K, thus achieving the aim of exploiting variability and getting an algorithm whose performance in terms of running time compares favorably with the state-of-the-art of MIP solvers.
 Indeed, while we started our study on performance variability with IBM ILOG CPLEX (CPLEX for short) version 12.5.0, the preliminary results were so encouraging that a commercial implementation of this second option was made and is now included in the default of the latest IBM ILOG CPLEX version 12.5.1.

 Organization of the paper.
-The next section is devoted to a detailed analysis of the variability showing that such a variability is independent on the MIP solver considered.
+The next section is devoted to a detailed analysis of the variability showing that such a variability is independent of the MIP solver considered.
 Section 3 describes our algorithm and the computational setting we use to assess the results.
 Section 4 reports the computational experiments aimed at showing how the scheme can be used to substantially improve the stability of the solver.
-In Section 5 we describe the implementation of the algorithm within the commercial MIP solver CPLEX and the improved performance that are achieved.
+In Section 5 we describe the implementation of the algorithm within the commercial MIP solver CPLEX and the improved performance that is achieved.
 Finally, in Section 6 we draw some conclusions and outline open questions and future research directions.